Prandtl-Meyer Reflection Configurations, Transonic Shocks, and Free Boundary Problems: Uniform Positive Lower Bound of

 This estimate, combined with statement (c-3), implies that Eq. \eqref{2-1} for $\vphi=\vphi^*$ is strictly elliptic in $\Om^*$.
 We can use similar arguments by using Lemma \ref{lemma6.8-slipbc} to conclude that Eq. \eqref{2-1} for $\vphi=\vphi^*$ is strictly elliptic on $\Wedge^{*,0}$, which implies (c-5).
+Finally, (c-6) directly follows from (c-3) because every $\vphi^{(k)}$ satisfies the slip boundary condition $\der_{\xi_2}\vphi^{(k)}=0$ on $\Gam_{\rm wedge}^{(k)}$.

 Statement (d) follows directly from statements (a)--(c) and Definition \ref{definition-domains-np}.

 {\bf 3}.
 Observe that

 \begin{itemize} \item $f_{\rm w}$ given by \eqref{definition-f-w}, $\lefttop$, $\leftbottom$, $\leftsonic$, and $\leftshockseg$ depend continuously on $\beta\in [0, \frac{\pi}{2})$;